The top Health Science bachelor’s degrees online offer students a flexible path to earn a degree for a career in health

 The BS in Health Science degree at West Virginia State University offers students a fully online comprehensive program designed to enrich their minds of students through social interaction and health informatics.

-The program will cover a range of areas such as statistics, sociology, nutrition, and health assessment.
-Students will learn to develop programs related to health and society while building a strong comprehension of practical theories of health development and human growth.
+The program will cover various areas, such as statistics, sociology, nutrition, and health assessment.
+Students will learn to develop programs related to health and society while building a solid comprehension of practical theories of health development and human growth.

-The total BSHS online program is 120 credits and undergraduates have the ability to complete the BSHS program within two to four years.
+The total BSHS online program is 120 credits and undergraduates can complete the BSHS program within two to four years.
 The program credits have three parts.
 They include 39 general education credits, 28 core health science credits, and 40 community health education credits.
-Up to 72 transfer credits are available from other institutions, if eligible.
-The BS in Health Sciences program at WVSU has accreditation from the Higher Learning Commission, a commission of the North Central Association of Colleges and Schools.
+Up to 72 transfer credits are available from other institutions if eligible.
+The BS in Health Sciences program at WVSU has accreditation from the Higher Learning Commission, a North Central Association of Colleges and Schools commission.

 Program Highlights: 120 credits, many transfer credits accepted, fully online, 2-4 years.

 The University of Missouri at Columbia offers the Bachelor of Health Science degree to undergraduates working toward a career in the healthcare industry.
 This program is 120 credit hours and consists of general education credits, electives, thirty-three core health courses, and twelve credits of diversity courses.
 Students take classes through the Missouri Online learning platform.